 In north-western Bangladesh, more than 5 million people who already live below the poverty line must cope with seasonal famines.
 Known as the “monga”, these famines arrive twice a year after planting and before harvest: from March to April (the mini-monga), then again from September to November (major monga).

 During these periods, demand for agricultural labour falls and food prices rise, resulting in extreme poverty: incomes drop by up to 60 per cent and expenditure on food falls by 25 per cent.
-In short, people starve.
+As a result, people starve.
 The famines affect landless households in particular, and poor nutrition for even a short period can limit cognitive and physical development of children.

 A program developed by the University of Sydney’s Associate Professor Shyamal Chowdhury, in collaboration with Dr Gharad Bryan (London School of Economics) and Professor A Mushfiq Mobarak (Yale University), has contributed to a remarkable remedy for this devastating phenomenon.

-“The standard government and NGO response to seasonal hunger is either to give handouts or try to create jobs in the area, but this just keeps people where the problem is,” Associate Professor Chowdhury says.
+“The standard government and NGO response to seasonal hunger is either to give handouts or try to create jobs in the area, but this just keeps people where the problem is,” says Associate Professor Chowdhury.

 "Typically, this means men moving to cities and other rural areas where they can find work in agriculture, construction, or as rickshaw pullers.”

-Through AusAID funding, Associate Professor Chowdhury’s team offered low-cost travel incentives, starting from about $US8.50 per household as a grant or loan, on the condition that recipients migrate temporarily during the monga to find work – generally travelling about 300 kilometres to the nearest city for four-to-eight weeks.
+Through AusAID funding, the team offered low-cost travel incentives, starting from about $US8.50 per household as a grant or loan.
+This was offered on the condition that recipients migrate temporarily during the monga to find work – generally travelling about 300 kilometres to the nearest city for four-to-eight weeks.

 Of the initial 1900 households, 1300 were provided with the incentive while others formed a control group.
 Recipients were offered the incentive as either interest-free credit or cash – it was enough to provide a return bus ticket and enough food for a couple of days.
 The program had some remarkable impacts, repeated across all three trials: